 Home SchoolingThe Commonwealth of Pennsylvania permits parents to educate their children at home.
-During the 2009-2010 school year 96 students who reside in the school district were home schooled in compliance with Act 169 of 1988.
+Students who reside in the QCSD school district and wish to homeschool must be in compliance with Act 169 of 1988.

-Eligible parents submit a notarized affidavit and educational objectives prior to home schooling, maintain a portfolio of student work during the school year, and submit the portfolio and an evaluation at year’s end.
+Eligible parents submit a notarized affidavit and educational objectives prior to homeschooling, maintain a portfolio of student work during the school year, and submit an evaluation at year’s end.

 Please note that the elementary affidavit is used for students in grades K-6.
 The secondary affidavit is used for students in grades 7-12.
 Multiple students in the same family may be listed on one affidavit.
 Samples of both affidavits are accessible in this text.

 Standardized testing is required in grades 3, 5, and 8.